-Despite an ongoing audit by the Internal Revenue Service, a Cleveland County commissioner denied that a $52 million bond issued to a build a new jail has been mishandled.
+NORMAN — Despite an ongoing audit by the Internal Revenue Service, a Cleveland County commissioner denied that a $52 million bond issued to build a sprawling new jail has been mishandled in any way.

 Cleveland said the initial letter from the IRS was addressed to the justice authority's attorney, which is why it is being withheld from the public.